blmage/mage-enhanced-admin-grids/README.md

 - failed block verifications for custom columns are not blocking anymore (by default)
 - refined permissions
 - various bug fixes

+Special thanks to : [paales](https://github.com/paales) for the current design and [mwgamble](https://github.com/mwgamble) for his many contributions

 ### Final steps before beta release
 - last waves of code refactoring/cleanup and complexity reduction